troymessina/PhysicsArtOfModeling/_build/site/public/14FluidMechanics-c6f704f391514de4c88a66ab68d902dd.md

 This is usually referred to as "Poiseuille's Equation".

 :::{tip} Checkpoint
-Does the flow rate of water out of a garden hose depend on the length of the hose?
+Does the flow rate of water out of a garden hose depend on the length of the hose?}
 1. No, since the volume of water entering the hose must also exit the hose, it does not matter how long the hose is.
 2. Yes, the resistance of the hose depends on its length, so the pressure drop across the hose will change, and so will the flow rate.
 :::{tip} Answer